Frederic T. Chong

 Frederic (Fred) T. Chong is an American computer scientist known for research in computer architecture, quantum computing, and computer security.

 Born in New Brunswick, New Jersey, Chong received a BS in Electrical Engineering and Computer Science from MIT in 1990 and a PhD in Electrical Engineering and Computer Science from MIT in 1996, with Prof. Anant Agarwal as his thesis adviser.

-Chong served in faculty positions at University of California, Davis and University of California, Santa Barbara before joining the University of Chicago faculty in 2015 as the Seymour Goodman Professor of Computer Architecture.
+Chong had faculty positions at University of California, Davis and University of California, Santa Barbara before joining the University of Chicago faculty in 2015 as the Seymour Goodman Professor of Computer Architecture.
 He is the lead PI of EPiQC, an NSF Expeditions in Computing program on Quantum Computing.
-He is a Fellow of the IEEE.
+He is a Fellow of the ACM and the IEEE.

-In 2020, Chong co-founded Super.tech and served as Chief Scientist for the quantum software company.
-In 2022, Super.tech was acquired by Infleqtion (formerly ColdQuanta), where Chong now serves as Chief Scientist for Quantum Software.
+In 2020, Chong co-founded Super.tech and was Chief Scientist for the quantum software company.
+In 2022, Super.tech was acquired by Infleqtion (formerly ColdQuanta), and Chong is Chief Scientist for Quantum Software.